Faculty

 - Profile

-- Katsuo Tamaoka completed his Ph.D. in the area of lexical access by Japanese
+- I completed my Ph.D. in the area of lexical access by Japanese children

-Since then, he has been a lecturer at Matsuyama University, an associate
+Since then, I have been a lecturer at Matsuyama University, an associate

 professor and a full professor at Hiroshima University, a professor at